pokerregion/poker/docs/development.rst

 New hand history parser
 -----------------------

-If you want to support a new poker room, do this:
+.. note:: Hand history parsing API will change for sure until 1.0 is done.

+If you want to support a new poker room you have to subclass the appropriate class from :mod:`poker.handhistory` like :class:`poker.handhistory.SplittableHandHistory` depending on the type of hand history file, like XML, or similar to pokerstars and FTP, define a couple of methods and done.

 .. code-block:: python